plausible/docs/docs/metrics-definitions.md

 Automatically track the 404 error pages on your site.
 This feature isn't enabled by default so you need to [follow these steps](error-pages-tracking-404.md) to enable it for sites where you want to track 404 error pages.

+## Average Revenue

+The average revenue of orders tracked.
+This is a part of the [revenue attribution tracking](ecommerce-revenue-tracking.md).

 ## Bounce Rate

 The percentage of visitors with a single page view.
 A visitor "bounces" away and leaves your site after only viewing a single page.